martinhbramwell/Meteor-CI-Tutorial/Tutorial03_UnitTestAModule/Introduction.md

 ```terminal
 ./Tutorial03_UnitTestAModule.sh
 ```
-. . . prepares a Meteor project with an associated external module, tested with TinyTest, and **stored separately in GitHub**.
+. . . prepares a Meteor project with an associated NodeJS compatible external module, tested with TinyTest, and **stored separately in GitHub**.

 <!-- B -->